theryanl/mitigating_manipulation_via_randomized_reviewer_assignment/README.md

-	To maximize the sum-similarity and constrain the loads on each paper from each institution, run: python3 ./LP_output_institution_t.py [name].npz U K L I t where I is an .npz file containing the number of institutions under keyword "num_institutions" and list of a positive integer ID for each reviewer's instutition in order under keyword "institution_list" and t is the maximum load on each paper from each institution (set to 1 to prevent all pairs).
+	To maximize the sum-similarity and constrain the loads on each paper from each institution, run: python3 ./LP_output_institution_t.py [name].npz U K L I t where I is an .npz file containing the number of institutions under keyword "num_institutions" and list of a positive integer ID for each reviewer's instutition in order under keyword "institution_list" and t is the maximum load on each paper from each institution (set to 1 to prevent all same-institution reviewer pairs).

 	If you would like to change the upper bound probability on a specific pair of (paper, reviewer), or change the paper load for a reviewer, you could edit the code following the bolded corresponding comment.

-	The output, "output.txt", contains "[num_reviewers] [num_papers]" on the first line, followed by a list of institution IDs in order, followed by each possible pair and the weight assigned to that pair.
+	The output, "output.txt", contains "[num_reviewers] [num_papers]" on the first line, followed by a list of institution IDs in order (positive integers), followed by each possible reviewer-paper pair and the weight assigned to that pair.
 Note that the indices of papers are padded by the number of reviewers for ease of distinction.
+If no institutions were input, all reviewers are given institution ID 1.

 The second step takes the output and converts the fractional solution to a integral assignment.
 This
 	portion requires C++.